viperleed/viperleed/doc/content/files/input/displacements/searchconstraints.rst

 Apart from linking parameters, CONSTRAIN blocks can also be used to freeze a parameter to a specific value.
-This can be used to enforce an offset for a given value (within the limitations of Tensor LEED) without having to re-do the reference calculation.
+This can be used to enforce an offset for a given value (within the limitations of tensor LEED) without having to re-do the reference calculation.
 It is also equivalent to giving a displacement range with only a single value.